Use custom controls for model-driven app data visualizations

 See the custom control in action

-Open a record that includes the field with the custom control, such as the Opportunity form from the previous example, and view how the field is changed.
+Open a row that includes the column with the custom control, such as the opportunity form from the previous example, and view how the column is changed.

-The field is now rendered as a slider control instead of the text field.
+The column is now rendered as a slider control instead of the text column.